 From a purely operational standpoint, the strain can contribute to absenteeism and higher turnover.
-Stress has both physical and mental impact on staff, which leads to the necessity for time off to recuperate.
-Not to mention that it is known to weaken the immune system — which is less than desirable in environments when exposure to contagions is naturally higher.
+Stress has both physical and mental impacts on staff, which leads to the necessity for time off to recuperate.
+It is known to weaken the immune system, which is less than desirable in environments when exposure to contagions is naturally higher.
 Prolonged stress can lead workers to consider other professions or fields.
 New entrants into the field can even be discouraged by this.
 There are various contributors to the nursing shortage in this country, and stress and a poor work-life balance are among them.
 Failing to address this puts additional pressure on already overworked staff, exacerbating the potential for strain.

 While this might seem to be a wholly negative issue for those seeking to enter healthcare fields, it’s also a useful piece of information to have.
 Knowledge of the potential consequences helps us to understand how important it is to exercise self-care.
-By remaining vigilant about our own wellbeing, and speaking out when strain starts to occur, we can serve ourselves, the industry, and patients better.
+By remaining vigilant about our own well-being and speaking out when strain starts to occur, we can better serve ourselves, the industry, and patients.

 Healthcare is one of the most challenging industries to work within.
 Most of us choose this sector because we have a strong desire to help others.
-But often the environment and circumstances make this detrimental to our own health.
+But often, the environment and circumstances make this detrimental to our own health.
 It’s important to understand the root causes of strain along with their potential knock-on effects.
-Armed with this knowledge we can make better decisions on roles we wish to enter, and how we can improve the industry for everyone.
+Armed with this knowledge, we can make better decisions on roles we wish to enter and improve the industry for everyone.

 Latest posts by Sam Bowman (see all)